Inspector-General Practice Direction 12 explains controlling trustees' roles and duties.

-- As a result of repeated errors identified by AFSA Enforcement and Practitioner Supervision across a range of personal insolvency matters (including the failure to adequately investigate and report on debtor’s affairs in section 189A reports), the Inspector-General convened a disciplinary committee to consider Mr Luke Ching Wong’s continued registration as a trustee.
+- As a result of repeated errors identified by AFSA Enforcement and Practitioner Surveillance across a range of personal insolvency matters (including the failure to adequately investigate and report on debtor’s affairs in section 189A reports), the Inspector-General convened a disciplinary committee to consider Mr Luke Ching Wong’s continued registration as a trustee.

 - By Committee Report dated 5 September 2006, it was decided that Mr Wong should cease to be registered as a trustee under the Bankruptcy Act.

 - Mr Wong appealed the committee’s decision to the Administrative Appeals Tribunal (“the AAT”) where it was argued, on behalf of Mr Wong, that as controlling trustee under Part X, there was limited time and ability to make full enquiries.